 If your unit requires an external air compressor, the next step in setting up your cutter is to connect the compressor.
 Attach the connection by receding the outer ring and inserting the male connector.
 Turn the air flow on so that there is constant air pressure.

 Next, place your workpiece on your work surface and connect your ground clamp to the workpiece itself.
 For best results, make sure that you clamp the ground cable close to where you will be cutting.
 Then, switch on the unit by flicking or pressing a switch behind a unit labeled “On/Off” or “Power.”
+This will activate the plasma arc.

 Finally, set the current according to the thickness of the workpiece metal.
 To start cutting, bring your nozzle close to the metal surface and pull the trigger.